Taking a shortcut

 Using NTPD in a Ubuntu 8.04 Xen Virtual Machine

-If you're running a Ubuntu based VM and you use the package host at Xeriom Networks then you can run this simple command to setup NTP.
+If you're running a Ubuntu-based VM and you use the [package host](http://wiki.xeriom.net/w/XeriomUbuntuPackagesService) at Xeriom Networks, one command does the lot:

 sudo apt-get install xeriom-ntp-client --yes --force-yes

-To stop your VM's clock being slaved to the hosts simply tell the kernel that the clock is independent.
+To stop your VM's clock being slaved to the host, tell the kernel the clock is independent:

 sudo su -c "echo 1 > /proc/sys/xen/independent_wallclock"